 And today's entry certainly falls into that category.
-That's right, it's Zack Snyder's latest creation, the long-awaited Batman v Superman: Dawn of Justice!
+That's right, it's Zack Snyder's divisive creation, the long-awaited Batman v Superman: Dawn of Justice!

 This 151-minute superhero mashup marks the first time in history that Metropolis's messiah and Gotham's masked vigilante share the big screen, and I can assure you it ain't to swap gazpacho recipes.
 Nope, it's to pummel the ever-lovin' shit out of each other (and also to set up the Avengers-esque Justice League movie in 2017....mostly it's for that reason actually).